ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 }
 ```

-Specific finite fields can be modeled with this class.
-And the general linear group will be a function of type:
+The general linear group will be a function of type:

 ```typescript
 function GL<X>(n: number, R: CommRing<X>): Group<X>;